Patients with Low Incomes and Their Providers Agree: Continue Telehealth

 Telehealth use is high among all patients and providers, with slightly higher use among patients with low incomes.
 Telephone visits are particularly prevalent among safety-net providers.

-- 65% of patients with low incomes (and 62% of all patients) reported receiving a telehealth visit.
+- 65% of patients with low incomes (and 62% of all patients) who received care reported receiving a telehealth visit.

 - 76% of safety-net providers (and 79% of all providers) report using telehealth — a more than twofold increase from before the pandemic for both groups.